Conditions That Lead to Dialysis

 • Seizures or coma (in severe cases)

 It is important to note that these symptoms may be caused by other medical conditions as well, and a medical evaluation is necessary to determine the cause and appropriate treatment.
-If you are experiencing any of these symptoms, do get in touch with us at Archana Hospitals where our Expert Nephrologists are always at hand to recommend the correct course.
+If you are experiencing any of these symptoms, contact us at Archana Hospitals, where our expert nephrologists are always available to recommend the correct course.

 Urinary Tract Infections and their causes

 A urinary tract infection (UTI) is an infection that occurs in any part of the urinary system, which includes the kidneys, ureters, bladder, and urethra.
-UTIs are usually caused by bacteria entering the urinary system, although they can also be caused by fungi or viruses.
-The most common cause of UTIs is the bacterium Escherichia coli (E. coli), which is normally found in the digestive system.
+UTIs are usually caused by bacteria entering the urinary system, although fungi or viruses can also cause them.
+The most common cause of UTIs is the bacterium Escherichia coli (E. coli), which is usually found in the digestive system.

 There are several ways in which bacteria can enter the urinary system and cause an infection, including: